Baekos/Baekos/README.md

 # Hello!
 I'm Alex Bakos 👋
-I'm currently a junior at the University at Buffalo, where I'm diving deep into the world of programming.
+I'm currently a Senior at the University at Buffalo, where I'm diving deep into the world of programming.
 I'm passionate about building efficient, reliable, and scalable software solutions.

 ## 🌱 What I'm Learning:
 - Java